Varieties via their L-functions: Axioms for

 The above examples satisfy the functional equation \eqref{FE}, but we will also require the (arithmetically normalized) Dirichlet coefficients to be rational integers.
 This will automatically happen in cases 2), 3), 4), and 7).
 In cases 1), 5), and 6), it may occur for some cusp forms in the space but not others.
-In case 8), we will have rational integer coefficients in the product if both $f_1$ and $f_2$ happen to have rational integer coefficients (which, by modularity, is just a translation of case 7) if $\chi_1$ and $\chi_2$ are trivial), or if the coefficients of $f_1$ lie in a quadratic field and $f_2 = {f_1^\sigma}$, where $\sigma$ is the Galois conjugate.
+In case 8), there are two ways to have rational integer coefficients in the product.
+One possibility is that both $f_1$ and $f_2$ have rational integer coefficients, which by modularity is just a translation of case 7) if $\chi_1$ and $\chi_2$ are trivial.
+The other is that the coefficients of $f_1$ lie in a quadratic field and $f_2 = {f_1^\sigma}$, where $\sigma$ is the Galois conjugate.